Majestic Northern Rockies on the Alaska Highway

 Stunning Northern Rockies on the Alaska Highway

-After three hundred miles we are still on the Alaska Highway heading west from Fort Nelson and climbing into the Northern Rockies on the Alaska Highway.
-The road is getting steep and there are more scenic views of mountain tops covered with snow fields.
-Wild animals along the road are more numerous and bigger.
+After three hundred miles, we are still on the Alaska Highway, heading west from Fort Nelson and climbing into the Northern Rockies on the Alaska Highway.
+The road is getting steeper, with more scenic views of mountaintops covered with snow fields.
+Wild animals along the route are more numerous and bigger.
 Views of the lakes along the highway are stunning.

 Crossing the Northern Rockies on the Alaska Highway from Fort Nelson to Watson Lake